 Some families may feel they would like to seek outside views, regarding their child's needs, through self-funding other external, independent agencies such as their own choice in educational psychologists.
 All maintained schools, including Uley, have access to quality assured and vetted agencies which can be accessed at the appropriate stage of a child's needs and stage of the graduated pathway.
-However, we will not authorise an independent agency access to the classroom due to safeguarding other children and families.
+However, we do not authorise independent agencies access to the classroom due to safeguarding other children and families.